 More importantly, a VPN is a secure way to log in and navigate your sensitive personal and business accounts while vacationing.
 Not only does a VPN help you mask your internet protocol (IP) address, but it also establishes secure and encrypted connections to ensure your device and privacy are protected while using Wi-Fi.

 Data protection should be one of your top priorities whether you’re on vacation or not.
 We also recommend that you set up multi-factor authentication (MFA) for all your accounts.

 While you will let down your hair on vacation, don’t let down your guard.
-Never leave your devices lying around in your hotel room.
-Even if you are stepping out for a brief moment, always secure your devices in your hotel room’s safe.
+Never leave your devices lying around unattended, even in your hotel room.
+Always secure your devices in the safe of your hotel room, even if you are only stepping out for a brief moment or for dinner.
 It’s better to be safe than sorry!
+Pun intended.

-Social media encourages us to post about anything and everything.
-However, resist the urge to share real-time updates as cybercriminals also watch social media platforms.
-It’s better to make all your posts after you return from your vacation.
+Social media encourages us to post about anything and everything right away.
+However, resist the urge to share real-time updates as cybercriminals also watch social media platforms, especially those of business leaders.
+It’s better to share all your posts after you return from your vacation.
 You can keep your loved ones updated on your whereabouts via direct text messaging, voice notes, and FaceTime.

 Enjoy Peace of Mind for Your R&R

 These are our top tips to help you maintain a robust cybersecurity posture at all times and protect your data and credentials while on vacation.
 Enjoy your time away from the office and make lots of great memories.
 Collect interesting souvenirs, immerse yourself in new adventures, and record some of the action as a keepsake!